I've just been told I have blood cancer

 - avoid crowded places like public transport, festivals and shopping centres.

 You may be offered drugs or vaccinations which can stop you getting infections like flu or pneumonia (a serious chest infection).
-Ask your medical team or GP for advice on managing your risk of infection.
-You can also download our free fact sheet on understanding infection.
+Ask your medical team or GP for advice or read our information on managing your risk of infection.

 Talking things through gave me renewed hope